holykuche/planning-poker/README.md

 #### Finished microservices:
 * in-memory-db

+#### Unfinished microservices:
 * poker (it left to make compatibility with Kafka and make migration layer reusable between microservices)

-#### Unfinished microservices:
-* telegram
+* telegram (it left to make compatibility with Kafka, make migration layer reusable between microservices, create some implementations, fix tests)

 ##### Also, it needs to finally configure Docker